-Figure 35.
-Creating a mesh from an atlas.
+Figure 38: Creating a mesh from an atlas.
 Triangles between pixels from Patch 5 and 2 are omitted.
 Note that Patch 8 is not drawn because no triangle can be formed.
 Unused pixels are skipped too

-The process is to build a mesh (Figure 35) from each of the atlases:
+The process is to build a mesh (Figure 38) from each of the atlases:

-- The vertex descriptor list is formed pixel-by-pixel: - Skip or write dummy values for unoccupied pixels, - $\circ\,$ Looking up the atlas parameters list using the Patch ID in the block to patch map, - Looking up the view parameters list using the View ID in atlas parameters list, - $\,\circ\,$ Calculating the position of the vertex in the view. - Reprojecting from the source view to the target view. - The vertex attribute list is simply the texture values converted to YC_BC_R 4:4:4. - The triangle descriptor list is formed by: - For each pixel consider two triangles [/] - Add the triangle when all vertices have the same Patch ID.
+- The vertex descriptor list is formed pixel-by-pixel: - o Skip or write dummy values for unoccupied pixels, - o Looking up the atlas parameters list using the Patch ID in the block to patch map, - o Looking up the view parameters list using the Projection ID in atlas parameters list, - o Calculating the position of the vertex in the view. - o Reprojecting from the source view to the target view. - The vertex attribute list is simply the texture values. - The triangle descriptor list is formed by: - For each pixel consider two triangles [/] - o Add the triangle when all vertices have the same Patch ID.

-This mesh is then rasterized using barycentric interpolation of attribute and geometry.
+This mesh is then rasterized using barycentric interpolation of texture attribute and geometry.
 Multiple atlases will be utilized to render from directly in order to have an efficient pipeline for mesh generation and rasterization operations.

-5.4.1.3.
-Pixel blending
+5.4.1.3 Pixel blending